 The dessert was also good.
 Kristin had the ‘smores dessert, and I know she ate some of it.
 Jeff really isn’t into dessert, so I had him order a different dessert than I had so there would be two different ones.
 I’m a genius!

 The cheesecake was also yummy!

 He did nibble some of the chocolate cake, but I ate plenty of both.
 It was my birthday after all.

 While we were eating, we had some visits by royalty.

-We also got some fabulous wands and swords.
+We also got wands and swords as souvenirs.

-I’m glad I got to go while Kristin is still younger.
+I’m glad I got to go to Cinderella’s Royal Table while Kristin is still younger.
 This is probably the last trip for princess dresses.
 But I believe everyone should go to Cinderella’ Royal Table at least once!